-Unfortunately there is virtually no information available about this item, but is inscribed with "O.A.
-Ericsson, Patent No.5" on the brass index, which yields some clues.
-O.A.
-Ericsson was a manufacturer located in Gothenburg, Sweden during the 2nd half of the 19th century.
-The word "Patent" simply means that this item was actually patented.
-The "No.5" designation refers to the model.
-I should mention that there is no apparent relationship between O.A.
-Ericsson and the Ericssons that made the telephones and sewing machines.
+Unfortunately there is virtually no information available about this item, but the inscription on the back of the brass index, which reads "O.A.
+Ericsson, Patent No.5," does yield some clues.
+First, it lets us know that the inventor was Oskar August Ericsson (1844 - 1910) who was also a manufacturer located in Gothenburg, Sweden during the 2nd half of the 19th century.
+Second, the word "Patent" indicates that this item was actually patented.
+Finally, the "No.5" designation refers to the model.

 The first thing one notices about the No.5 is its aesthetic.
 It has a japanned, cast iron, claw-foot frame that is embellished with gold pinstripes and a hand painted floral motif.
 The levers are steel, the knobs are wood and the index and carriage are brass.
 The second thing one notices is the size.
-At about 15-1/2" long, 9" tall, 8" wide and weighing more than 26 lbs., it is one of the heaviest checkwriters known.
+At about 15-1/2" long, 9" tall, 8" wide and weighing more than 26 lbs., it is one of the heaviest check protectors known.

 To operate, lay a check onto the flat, brass carriage (under the hold-down bar) and slide it in between the discs.
 Then select the character from the index and depress the top lever.
 The character will be perforated by pins into the check.
 Lastly, the carriage will advance automatically.
 The small brass lever sticking out from the front of the machine is the carriage return lever.

 The term "check protector" is the generic label assigned to any physical device that prevents the fraudulent manipulation of a check.
 Such devices may punch, write or, as with the Ericsson, perforate the check in order to protect it. (and if you're from Sweden, you would call it a växelperforeringsapparat).